looker/lookerbot/README.md

 A bot for [Slack](http://slack.com) that integrates with [Looker](http://looker.com) to make sharing data in your organization easier!

+### Requirements

+- Looker
+- A server capable of running Node.js to deploy the bot application to
+- (optional) To display chart images:
+  - Looker 3.40 or later
+  - An Amazon S3 bucket and access keys

 ### Deployment

 Set an environment variable called `SLACK_API_KEY` to your Slack API key.